borea17/efficient_rl/README.md

 The paper results align with the reimplementation results.

 The results were obtained on a cluster from which I do not know the CPU specifics (this is not too important since the focus lies on the comparison).
-Note that Diuk et al. also used a more powerful machine for the paper result: the average step times are notably smaller compared to the dissertation result.
+Note that Diuk et al. also used a more powerful machine for the paper result: the average step times are notably smaller compared to the dissertation results.

 <table>
   <tr>